nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Saving of program data

-The program saves its stored data into `data.csv` files in the same directory as the application `.JAR`.
+The program saves its stored data into `data.txt` file in the same directory as the application `.JAR`.

 This file consolidates information on `Events`, `Participants` and `Items` as follows: